 Mental Health Resources for Students During School Closures

-If this is a medical or mental health emergency, please do not fill out the form, and contact the following sources immediately:
+If this is a medical or mental health emergency, please contact the following sources immediately:

 - Crisis Text Line: text "home" to 741-741